-5 Lofting - Lofting a compound process that use two dimensional shapes.
+5 Lofting - Lofting is a compound process that uses two dimensional shapes.

-In this example, two shape (circle and hexagon) are "lofted" along the line (referred to as the "path").

-The result is 3-D shape that blends cylinder into six sided polyhedra.
+In this example, two shapes (circle and hexagon) are "lofted" along the line (referred to as the "path").
+The result is 3-D shape that blends cylinder into a six sided polyhedra.